+(b) "Abuse deterrent formulation" means an opioid formulation that has properties shown to meaningfully deter the intentional, non-therapeutic use, even once, to achieve a desirable psychological or physiological effect, even if such formulation does not fully prevent such intentional, non-therapeutic uses.

-- (b) "Chronic pain" means a state in which pain persists beyond the usual course of an acute disease or healing of an injury, or that may or may not be associated with an acute or chronic pathologic process that causes continuous or intermittent pain over months or years. - (c) "Controlled substances" has the meaning set forth in IC 35-48-1-9. - (d) "Morphine equivalent dose" means a conversion of various opioids to a standardized dose of morphine by the use of accepted conversion tables. - (e) "Opioid" means any of various narcotics containing opium or one (1) or more of its natural or synthetic derivatives.
-However, if such a narcotic is not a controlled substance, it shall not be an opioid for the purposes of this rule. - (f) "Outset of an opioid treatment plan" means that a patient has been prescribed opioids as described in section 3(c) of this rule, and, therefore, the provisions stated in section 3(a) of this rule become applicable to that patient. - (g) "Terminal" means a condition caused by injury, disease, or illness from which, to a reasonable degree of medical certainty: - (1) there can be no recovery; and - (2) progression to death can be anticipated as an eventual consequence of that condition.
+(c) "Chronic pain" means a state in which pain persists beyond the usual course of an acute disease or healing of an injury, or that may or may not be associated with an acute or chronic pathologic process that causes continuous or intermittent pain over months or years.

-Date: Dec 18,2024 6:38:06PM EST DIN: 20141105-IR-844140289FRA Page 1

-(Medical Licensing Board of Indiana; 844 IAC 5-6-2; filed Oct 7, 2014, 12:27 p.m.: 20141105-IR-844140289FRA, eff Nov 1, 2014 [NOTE: IC 4-22-2-36 suspends the effectiveness of a rule document for 30 days after filing with the Publisher.
-LSA Document #14-289 was filed Oct 7, 2014.])
+(d) "Controlled substances" has the meaning set forth in IC 35-48-1-9.

+(e) "Morphine equivalent dose" means a conversion of various opioids to a standardized dose of morphine by the use of accepted conversion tables.

+(f) "Opioid" means any of various narcotics containing opium or one (1) or more of its natural or synthetic derivatives.
+However, if such a narcotic is not a controlled substance, it shall not be an opioid for the purposes of this rule.

+(g) "Outset of an opioid treatment plan" means that a patient has been prescribed opioids as described in section 3(c) of this rule, and, therefore, the provisions stated in section 3(a) of this rule become applicable to that patient.

+(h) "Terminal" means a condition caused by injury, disease, or illness from which, to a reasonable degree of medical certainty:

+(1) there can be no recovery; and

+(2) progression to death can be anticipated as an eventual consequence of that condition.

+(Board of Podiatric Medicine; 845 IAC 2-1-2; filed Jul 15, 2016, 10:27 a.m.: 20160810-IR-845150416FRA)

-844 IAC 5-6-3 Triggers for imposition of requirements; exemptions
+845 IAC 2-1-3 Triggers for imposition of requirements; exemptions

-Affected: IC 16-21; IC 16-25; IC 16-28; IC 25-1-9; IC 25-22.5
+Authority: IC 25-22.5-13-3 Affected: IC 16-21; IC 16-25; IC 16-28; IC 25-1-9; IC 25-29

 Sec.
-3. (a) This section and sections 4 through 10 of this rule establish requirements concerning the use of opioids for chronic pain management for patients.
+3. (a) This section and sections 4 through 9 of this rule establish requirements concerning the use of opioids for chronic pain management for patients.

-- (b) Notwithstanding subsection (a), this section and sections 4 through 10 of this rule shall not apply to the use of opioids for chronic pain management for the following: - (1) Patients with a terminal condition. - (2) Residents of a health facility licensed under IC 16-28. - (3) Patients enrolled in a hospice program licensed under IC 16-25. - (4) Patients enrolled in an inpatient or outpatient palliative care program of a hospital licensed under IC 16-21 or a hospice licensed under IC 16-25.
+(b) Notwithstanding subsection (a), this section and sections 4 through 9 of this rule shall not apply to the use of opioids for chronic pain management for the following:

+(1) Patients with a terminal condition.

+(2) Residents of a health facility licensed under IC 16-28.

+(3) Patients enrolled in a hospice program licensed under IC 16-25.

+(4) Patients enrolled in an inpatient or outpatient palliative care program of a hospital licensed under IC 16-21 or a hospice licensed under IC 16-25.